 To Whom is the Report Made: An oral report to designated law enforcement agencies must be made immediately.
-The observing employee must contact:

-a.
-The Child Protective Services (CPS) Unit of the local Welfare or Human Services Department: (530) 538-7617
+The observing employee must contact a.
+The Child Protective Services (CPS) Unit of the local Welfare or Human Services Department: (800) 400-0902 or (530) 538-7617